preinpost/keyboard-cleaner/README.md

 ## Usage

 1. Launch the application.
-2. Click the "Start Cleaning" button to disable keyboard input.
+2. Click the "Block Input" button to disable keyboard input.
 3. Clean your keyboard safely.
-4. Click "Stop Cleaning" or use the provided shortcut to re-enable keyboard input.
+4. Click "UnBlock Input" to re-enable keyboard input.

 ## License